FlowFuse/website/src/_includes/core-nodes/trigger-use-case.md

 - **Reset the Trigger if:** Allows setting msg.payload that, when received, will reset the trigger node.
 Alternatively, sending a message containing a reset property will reset the node (which is the default behavior).

-- **Override Delay with `msg.delay`:** Allows sending the delay time dynamically with the `msg.delay`.
+- **Override Delay with `msg.delay`:** Enabling this option will allow sending the delay time dynamically with the `msg.delay`.
 The value must be provided in milliseconds.
 - **Handling:** Allows configuring the node to treat messages as separate streams, using a `msg` property to identify each stream.
 Selecting "All Messages" will handle all types of messages separately.

 ## Trigger node Usecases: